BenMactavsin/EGO-Tracker/README.md

 # EGO Route Tracker
-A repository that saves route and stop data EGO website periodicaly to compare them when needed.
+A repository that saves route and stop data EGO website periodically to compare them when needed.